unifieddialog/vim-rspec-focus/README.markdown

 rspec-focus.vim
 ===============

-Some helpers for focused rspecs testruns.
+Some helpers for focused RSpec testruns.
+See this [Railscast](http://railscasts.com/episodes/285-spork) for more information.

 ## Usage